KwesiDavis/scheduler/README.md

 Scheduler
 ======
-A Python implementation of FBP guided by on concepts in [Flow-Based Programming](http://www.jpaulmorrison.com/fbp/1stedchaps.html) by John Paul Morrison
+A Python implementation of FBP guided by concepts in ["Flow-Based Programming"](http://www.jpaulmorrison.com/fbp/1stedchaps.html) by John Paul Morrison

 Installing
 ======